semaphoreci/docs/docs/reference/api-v1alpha.md

 - `git_ref_label` (*optional*) - Filters deployments based on the label of the git reference, such as the name of the branch.
 - `triggered_by` (*optional*) - Filters deployments based on the entity that triggered them.
 To filter by the user who triggered the deployments, provide the user ID.

-The response includes `cursor_before` and `cursor_after` values that allow you to navigate through time by moving backward or forward accordingly.
+The response includes `cursor_before` and `cursor_after` values that allow you to navigate by moving backward or forward accordingly.
 The response contains at most `10` deployments.

 **Response**